YuLab-SMU/GeoTcgaData/README.md

 devtools::install_github("huerqiang/GeoTcgaData")
 ```

 GEO and TCGA provide us with a wealth of data, such as RNA-seq, DNA Methylation,   single nucleotide Variation and Copy number variation data.
-It's easy to download data from TCGA using the  gdc tool or `TCGAbiolinks`, but processing these data into a format suitable for bioinformatics  analysis requires more work.
+It's easy to download data from TCGA using the  gdc tool or `TCGAbiolinks`,  and some software provides organized TCGA data, such as [UCSC Xena](http://xena.ucsc.edu/)，but processing these data into a format suitable for bioinformatics  analysis requires more work.
 This R package was developed to handle these data.

 ## Example